bjones1/CellBotics/_sources/implementation.rst

 -   Test WebBLE, then add it to the hardware section of the book
 -   Write up basic hardware connection instructions, a parts lits, etc.
 -   Figure out why reprogramming is flaky -- see the `issue <https://github.com/espressif/esptool/issues/19>`_.
+-   Stop the robot if the Bluetooth disconnects.

 Programs